shamkut/who_review_bot/readme.md

 The bot suggests the user to review, who has not reviewed for a long time

-Just add @who_review_me bot to the group and type the backslash in message field: "/" Bot suggests the commands and shows its descriptions
+Just add @who_review_me bot to the group and type the backslash ("/") in message field to see the commands and its descriptions